CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Approximation of the Exponential Function

-The standard MGF-softmax configuration applies exponential approximations in \emph{post-training} to prioritize maximum accuracy recovery.
-In this setting, the model is trained using the exact MGF-softmax formulation, and the polynomial approximation is introduced only during the inference phase.
+The standard CGF-softmax configuration applies exponential approximations in \emph{post-training} to prioritize maximum accuracy recovery.
+In this setting, the model is trained using the exact CGF-softmax formulation, and the polynomial approximation is introduced only during the inference phase.
 We utilize two distinct polynomial approximation methods for $\mathsf{AExp}(x)$.

 \paragraph{Chebyshev Polynomial Approximation.} To accommodate the wide dynamic range of input values while maintaining high precision, we leverage the exponential identity $\exp(x) = (\exp(x/2^k))^{2^k}$.
 This formulation allows us to map the input to a reduced interval (e.g., $[-8, 0]$ following~\cite{Cho2024fast}) by scaling the domain by a factor of $1/2^k$.
-Within this reduced interval, we employ a Chebyshev polynomial of degree $d=15$.
+Within this reduced interval, we employ a degree $d=15$ Chebyshev polynomial, with coefficients determined by a least-squares approximation over the target interval.
 To evaluate this efficiently, we adopt the Paterson-Stockmeyer algorithm~\cite{Paterson1973on}, which reduces the multiplicative complexity of polynomial evaluation.
 While this method approximates the exponential function with high precision over a wide interval, it requires a relatively high multiplicative depth, calculated as $\lceil \log_2(d+1) \rceil + k + 1$, due to the combination of polynomial evaluation and the subsequent $k$ squaring steps required to recover the original scale.

 \paragraph{Limit Approximation.} We implement this as $\mathsf{AExp}(x) = (1 + x/2^k)^{2^k}$.
 This approach is computationally efficient, involving only a single scalar multiplication followed by $k$ repeated squarings.
 Consequently, it consumes less multiplicative depth, requiring only $k+1$.
 However, compared to the Chebyshev method, the Limit approximation is less robust, as the approximation error tends to increase rapidly when the input values fall outside the target domain.